How to apply

 Tips for the applicant

-- Bring the invitation from your Danish host, either in the form of a printed invitation or an invitation ID, if the host submitted an online invitation
+- The invitation from your Danish host, either in the form of a printed invitation or an invitation ID, if the host submitted an online invitation

-- Bring proof that you have travel insurance covering the entire Schengen area which is valid for the expected duration of your stay.
+- Proof that you have travel insurance covering the entire Schengen area which is valid for the expected duration of your stay.
 The minimum coverage must be 30,000 €

-- Bring a valid passport or other form of travel document
+- A valid passport or other form of travel document

 Read more about the general conditions for granting a visa.